 10 TIPS FOR MAKING NEW FRIENDSHIPS

 If you’re looking to make new friends, consider the tips below.
-If any of the advice sounds familiar, it is probably because you heard the same things when you were courting.
+If any of the advice sounds familiar, it is probably because you heard the same things when you were dating.

 1. Open up.